ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding

-Following unsup-SimCSE, we use 1-million sentences randomly drawn from English Wikipedia for training\footnote{https://huggingface.co/datasets/princeton-nlp/datasets-for-simcse/resolve/main/wiki1m\_for\_simcse.txt}.
-Then we conduct our experiments on 7 standard semantic textual similarity (STS) tasks.
-The detail statistics are shown in Table \ref{data_statistics}.
-STS12-STS16 datasets do not have train or development sets, and thus we evaluate the models on the development set of STS-B to search for better settings of the hyper-parameters.
-The SentEval toolkit\footnote{https://github.com/facebookresearch/SentEval} is used for evaluation.
-For the compared baseline unsup-SimCSE, we download the officially published model checkpoints \footnote{https://github.com/princeton-nlp/SimCSE} and reproduce evaluation results with the suggested hyper-parameters in dev/test mode. experiments are conducted on Nvidia 3090 GPUs.
+Our experimental language is English.
+For a fair comparison, our experimental setup mainly follows SimCSE.
+We use 1-million sentences randomly drawn from English Wikipedia for training\footnote{https://huggingface.co/datasets/princeton-nlp/datasets-for-simcse/resolve/main/wiki1m\_for\_simcse.txt}.
+The semantic textual similarity task measures the capability of sentence embeddings, and we conduct our experiments on seven standard semantic textual similarity (STS) datasets.
+STS12-STS16 datasets \cite{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval} do not have train or development sets, and thus we evaluate the models on the development set of STS-B \cite{cer2017semeval} to search for better settings of the hyper-parameters.
+The SentEval toolkit\footnote{https://github.com/facebookresearch/SentEval} is used for evaluation, and Spearman correlation coefficient \footnote{\url{https://en.wikipedia.org/wiki/Spearman\%27s_rank_correlation_coefficient}} is used to report the model performance.
+All the experiments are conducted on Nvidia 3090 GPUs.

-\paragraph{Semantic Textual Similarity Tasks} Semantic textual similarity measures the semantic similarity of any two sentences.
-STS 2012–2016 \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval} and STS-B \cite{cer2017semeval} are widely used semantic textual similarity benchmark datasets, which measure the semantic similarity of two sentences with the cosine similarity of the corresponding sentence embeddings.
-After deriving the semantic similarities of all pairs in the test set, we follow unsup-SimCSE to use Spearman correlation to measure the correlation between the ranks of predicted similarities and the ground-truth.
-For a set of size $n$, the n raw scores $X_{i}, Y_{i}$ are converted to its corresponding ranks $\mathrm{rg}_{X_{i}}, \mathrm{rg}_{Y_{i}}$, then the Spearman correlation is defined as follows